mohamedahmed517/Color_Identification/README.md

 ## 🧰 Features

 - Detects the color name from a clicked point in an image
-- Displays RGB and HEX values
+- Displays color name and their RGB values
 - Uses a CSV file containing color names and values
 - Built with OpenCV for GUI and image handling